R-Type Delta: Development

 Kita came up with the name R-Type Delta based on the fact three different ships were playable, which reminded him of the Greek symbol delta.
 Early planning documents for the game referred to it as R-Type EVE, a titled named after the novel Parasite Eve and met with a mixture of confusion from the production team.
 Other members suggested R-Type IV or simply R-Type, which they argued made it more recognizable.
 Kita created a questionnaire sheet with several possible names and sent it to other Irem employees, with Delta receiving the most votes.
 He also said the symbol represented the number 4, which alluded to it being the fourth mainline R-Type game.
 Towards the end of development, programmer Takayasu Itou added in the series' traditional "Kid's Mode" and "Human Mode" difficulties, with Kid's being the easiest and Human the hardest.
 The difficulty itself was made much harder than previous R-Type games as the team wanted the player to memorize stage patterns and learn from their mistakes, which they claimed made the game much more worthwhile to play.
+An updated version called R-Type Delta: HD Boosted had announced for modern consoles and PC, with a release date on November 20, 2025 in Japan.

+Re-release

+An updated version called R-Type Delta: HD Boosted was announced in July 2025 for modern consoles and PCs, with a release date on November 20, 2025 in Japan.